pippinbarr/cart253-2018/modules/libraries-p5-sound/libraries-p5-sound.md

 - To add `p5.sound` to a project we need to

-1. Set up a basic project by __downloading the template project__
+1. Set up a basic project by __downloading our p5 template project__
 2. Copy `p5.sound.min.js` into our `libraries/` folder (since it's a library)
-3. Add a `<script>` tag in `index.html` that points to the `p5.sound.min.js` file, so it is included in our program (an obvious place is just under the p5 library itself)
+3. Add a `<script>` tag in `index.html` that points to the `p5.sound.min.js` file, so it's part of our program (an obvious place is just under the p5 library itself)

 ```html
 <!-- Library script(s) -->